-In the event that the student is found to be in possession of any illegal substances or offensive weapons then the Student Support and Welfare Advisor must be informed immediately.
-The Support and Welfare Advisor will consult with Senior Management and if necessary, the police will be involved.
+In the event that the student is found to be in possession of any illegal substances or offensive weapons then the Head of Welfare must be informed immediately.
+The Head of Welfare will consult with Senior Management and if necessary, the police will be involved.
 Any illegal items will then be turned into the police to be destroyed.
 A receipt will be obtained from the police and filed.